updated October 2021

 (Note that we have defined an international as a match in which another nation competes.
 Thus inter-area matches are included where either Wales or Northern Ireland were among the opponents).

-On the world stage, Scotland hosted the European Indoor Championships in 1990.
+On the world stage, Scotland hosted the European Indoor Championships in 1990 and again in 2019.

 The best Scottish performances set indoors are included in our all-time ranking lists.
 These cover senior and junior athletes and can be located here.